-- If you upgrade your AMD Radeon drivers, you can encounter an issue where Radeon settings and Driver do not match.
+- If you update the GPU drivers, you may encounter an issue where Radeon software and drivers don't match.

-It clearly indicates a mismatch between versions of the AMD Radeon driver and that of the Graphics settings.
+It clearly indicates a mismatch between versions of the AMD Radeon graphics card driver and that of the Graphics settings.

 Further, the issue usually comes up after updating your AMD driver software.